sanvatsarkaranuj/Fall25GuitarHer0/README.md

 ## 1. Project Overview

-This project recreates the classic Guitar Hero experience on an FPGA.
-Notes fall down four colored columns, and players must press the corresponding keypad buttons when notes reach the target zone to score points.
-The game features both a **manual practice mode** and an **automatic song mode** that plays a recognizable melody.
+This project recreates the classic Guitar Hero experience on the Nexys A7-100T.
+Notes fall down from the top of the screen in four colored columns, and players must press the corresponding keypad buttons when notes reach the target zone to score points.
+The game features both a **manual practice mode** and an **automatic song mode** that a melody.

 ### Key Features